lexandro/dockery/README.md

 ## Under development
 0.2.9
-- Add: link containers in Create
++ Add: link containers in Create
+- Add: show links in container details
 - Add: download logs as file.
 - Add: back button/listener to screens in chrome mode
 + Add: release notes to about/first run of new version
++ Fix: Create container on/off switch changed from radio to checkbox

 ## Roadmap /by priority/
 0.3.0